 Hopefully, this number won’t shock you too much.

-Even if it is a low number, I highly recommend focusing on debt reduction.
+Even if it is a low number, I highly recommend focusing on debt reduction (after funding your retirement accounts).
 The sooner you have debt out of your life the happier you are going to be.

 If you need help reducing your debt check out these posts: